lishiyo/ficworld/memory-bank/progress.md

   - Implement scene management methods (`init_scene`, `judge_scene_end`, `choose_pov_character_for_scene`)
   - Implement actor and event management methods (`decide_next_actor`, `apply_plan`, `should_inject_event`, `generate_event`)
   - Write unit tests for `WorldAgent` class

 Date: Fri May  9 22:11:12 PDT 2025

-## Changes Since Last Update
-- **Unit Tests for LLM Interface and Memory Manager (Phase 2 Completed):**
-  - Implemented comprehensive unit tests for `LLMInterface` in `tests/test_llm_interface.py`, covering:
-    - Successful initialization and API key handling
-    - Text and JSON response generation (both async and sync methods)
-    - Error handling for API errors and JSON parsing failures
-    - Heuristic JSON parsing for responses
-  - Implemented comprehensive unit tests for `MemoryManager` in `tests/test_memory.py`, covering:
-    - Initialization and memory store management
-    - Memory creation and storage (LTM and STM)
-    - Memory retrieval (MVP implementation)
-    - Scene summarization (MVP concatenation)
-    - Memory clearing and resetting operations
-  - Fixed a test issue in `test_summarise_scene_mvp` related to newline character representation in expected vs. actual output

-## Errors Encountered and Learnings
-- **Newline Character Representation in Tests:** When testing string equality with newline characters, we discovered that using escaped newlines (`\\n`) in the expected string created a mismatch with actual newlines (`\n`) in the output.
-This is because the escape sequence `\\n` in a string literal becomes a literal backslash followed by 'n' in the actual string, not a newline character.
-- **Learning:** When writing tests involving multi-line strings, be careful with string literal representation, especially for special characters like newlines.
-Use raw strings (`r"..."`) or actual newline characters as appropriate for expected values.

-## Next Steps Planned
-- **Phase 3: Character Agent Implementation:**
-  - Define `CharacterAgent` class in `modules/character_agent.py`
-  - Implement core methods: `__init__`, `reflect()`, and `plan()`
-  - Write unit tests for `CharacterAgent`

-Date: Fri May  9 22:11:12 PDT 2025